Ph.D. Candidate in Management Science

 Teaching Evaluation: 4.95/5.0

 Introductory course for undergraduate students in the Bachelor of Commerce program.
-The course introduce the philosophy of operations management and covers classical topics, including process analysis, queueing theory, inventory management and supply chain management.
+The course introduce the philosophy of operations management and covers classical topics, including process analysis, project management, queueing theory, forecasting, inventory management and supply chain management.

 COMM 204 - Logistics and Operations Management (Winter 2024/2025)